ariskoutris/Cloud-Computing-Architecture-Project/README.md

 ## Getting Started
 See below each part's description and how to run it.
 ### Part 1:
-This Part focuses on performing a memcached microbenchmark on the cluster with various types of interference.
+This part focuses on performing a memcached microbenchmark on the cluster with various types of interference.
 The goal is to understand how different interferences affect cluster performance.
 To run the benchmark, sequentially run the following commands, to deploy the cluster, setup the benchmark, run the benchmark and then delete the cluster:
 ```bash
 $ cd part1